The-Blue-BIT-Hackathon/25_3fps/README.md

 ## What is the end-result ??

-I successfully implemented the video calling feature.I also implemented:
+We successfully implemented the video calling feature.I also implemented:

 1. Adding own name to profile with which you join the meeting
 2. Update whenever somebody joins or leaves the meeting